ccooksey/bsi/README.txt

-My first React app!
+A multi-player Othello game in React

-It allows users to register and sign in with the Oauth 2.0 password grant server also in my github account.
-It will then use the bsi_server to play Othello games.
+Allows users to register and sign in with an Oauth 2.0 password grant server.
+Uses a game server to play Othello games.
 All of the logic is in place to create games and to play them competitively to completion.
 It is currently possible to play against yourself for testing purposes.

+The Oauth 2.0 server is in repo "ou_oauth".
+The game server is in "bsi_server".
-A complete setup requires either a PostgreSQL or MySQL server, the ou-oauth server, a MongoDB server, the bsi_server and this client.
+Additionally either a PostgreSQL or MySQL server is required for ou_oauth, and a MongoDB server is required for bsi_server.

 Running locally is done using